 They are often called “NGOs” – “Non Governmental Organizations” that are technically private organizations but which operate along side of and with undue influence over government agencies and public policy.
 NGOs are a way to privately fund and influence public policy and its implementation without public accountability.

 The Methods and the Result

-When direct government action through greenline controls or direct acquisition becomes publicly controversial, threatening property owners' homes, businesses and land – as has happened in Maine beginning largely with the big park and greenline initiative in the late 1980s – the land trusts step in.
-The trusts play a “good-cop bad-cop” game.
-They pretend to be sympathetic to private property owners.
-They pretend to be respectable and unlike the more overtly radical activists they quietly collaborate with.
+When direct government action through greenline controls or direct acquisition becomes publicly controversial, threatening property owners' homes, businesses and land – as has happened in Maine beginning largely with the big park and greenline initiative in the late 1980s – the land trusts step in, pretending to be a respectable and professional conservation alternative.
+They are not.

 The land trusts use their politically privileged tax–exempt status and government subsidies and connections not available to others to promote and lobby for government ownership or control of vast areas of land.
 They collaborate with government agencies behind the backs of property owners targeted for acquisition and land use prohibitions.
 The trusts act as real estate fronts targeting and purchasing property for government agencies, exploiting the mechanisms of the private free–market by buying up land and flipping it into government ownership in order to eliminate the private property and the private market they exploit.
-The trusts may continue to own some land themselves, but they prefer to turn it over to government so that the trust can resupply its money and use its resources to repeat the process.
+The trusts may continue to own some land themselves, but they often prefer to turn it over to government so that the trust can resupply its money and use its resources to repeat the process.
 MCHT says it does not keep most of the land it acquires.